hoboarts/birka-test/README.md

 email: `testadmin@example.com` \
 password: `test01`

-You can easily register new account, now it work without any confirmation email or captcha.
+You can easily register a new account, now it work without any confirmation email or captcha.

 #